Why Prompts Are Not Authorization

 // The prompt makes the model less likely to attempt destructive actions.

-// The policy makes it impossible for destructive actions to execute.
+// The policy blocks destructive actions before execution.

-A simple way to evaluate any agent safety mechanism: run it 10,000 times with the same adversarial input.
+A useful way to evaluate an agent safety mechanism: run it many times with the same adversarial input.
 If the outcome varies, it is a suggestion.
-If the outcome is identical every time, it is enforcement.
+If the same blocked action stays blocked, it is enforcement.

 rules: